 We provide these projects with the resources they need in order to grow, whilst taking volunteers on an eye-opening and educational journey.
 As a signatory to the United Nations Global Compact, our work is aligned to the UN Sustainable Development Goals.
 These are a call for action by all countries – poor, rich and middle-income – to promote prosperity while protecting the planet, through five critical areas of social and economic importance: people, planet, prosperity, peace, and partnership.

-This means that we fulfil the dual role of tour operator and development agency, providing a high-quality service to our volunteers, who make everything happen, whilst working closely with each partner project to help them provide better outreach services to the communities they serve.
+We fulfil the dual role of tour operator and development agency, providing a high-quality service to our volunteers, who make everything happen, whilst working closely with each partner project to help them provide better outreach services to their communities.

 We are not bothered about being the biggest – we are focused on trying to be the best.

 In 2007, I travelled to Kenya for the first time to volunteer with an amateur football team in the Rift Valley region.

 The team comprised primarily young men who lived in a slum community on the perimeter of the town’s huge dumpsite.
 The smell was foul but most residents lived there simply because they had nowhere else to go.
 Some women would race daily to the entrance of the dumpsite to collect ‘fresh’ recyclables when the tipping trucks arrived, in the hope some could be exchanged for enough money to feed their families.

 Before football training each day, I volunteered at a community project, set up by Alex and Patricia Maina, called The Walk Centre.
 The project provided a free nursery education and lunchtime meal to approximately 60 children aged 3-6 who, like the football team, were born at, and lived on, the nearby dumpsite.